How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 When patients visit my practice, one of the first questions they ask is: “Dr. Neavin, how long does liposuction actually take?”
 It’s a completely natural question, and frankly, one that deserves a thorough, honest answer.

 As a board-certified plastic surgeon with over two decades of experience, I’ve performed thousands of liposuction procedures.
 The truth is, there’s no one-size-fits-all answer to liposuction timing.
-The duration depends on several critical factors that I always discuss in detail during our consultation.
+The duration of the surgery depends on several critical factors that I always discuss in detail during our consultation.
 My philosophy has always been simple: keep surgery safe and keep it natural—and that includes managing realistic expectations about timing.

 Quick Summary: Liposuction Timing at a Glance